-How to migrate processors from the legacy Fields Array config type to the JSON Schema config type
+How to migrate processors from the Fields Array config type to the JSON Schema config type

 object in processor has a fields